dpurgin/harbour-callrecorder/README.md

 ### The calls are not recorded

-Did you reboot your phone after installation?
-If not, reboot and try again.
-If still not working, please check if the service is enabled and running.
+Please check if the service is enabled and running.
 You will need the Terminal application.
 Issue the following command in terminal (mind 'd' at the end and you don't need to enter $ sign, it's already there):

 ```
 $ systemctl --user status harbour-callrecorderd
 ```

-If the output looks like this after reboot (mind `disabled` at the second line):
+If the output looks like this (mind `disabled` at the second line):

 ```
 harbour-callrecorderd.service - Call Recorder Daemon